trn478/trn478.github.io/_posts/2019-04-11-convolution.md

 ---
-title: Convolutional Neural Networks(CNNs)
+title: Convolutional Neural Networks (CNNs)
 ---

-**What is Convolutional Neural Network(CNNs)?**
+**What is Convolutional Neural Networks (CNNs)?**
 ----------

 Convolutional neural network are used to find patterns in a given image.
-Through convolution over an image, for pixels in rows and column of the image, seeking suitable patterns.
+Through convolution over an image, for pixels in rows and columns of the image, seeking suitable patterns.
 Layers in CNNs that helps the model identify images.

 ![](<../images/cnns.jpg>)